telerik/blazor-docs/components/window/overview.md

 ## Important Notes

 When [`ContainmentSelector`]({%slug components/window/position%}#containmentselector) is not set, the Telerik Window component renders as a child of the [`TelerikRootComponent`]({%slug rootcomponent-overview%}) at the root of the Blazor app.
-This placement ensures that the Window can show over all the other page content in all scenarios, and have a correct position.
+This placement ensures that the Window can show over all the other page content in all scenarios and have a correct position.

 In Blazor, however, the render tree structure may be important.
 In some cases, the special Window placement may put you in one of the following situations: